 Thesis and dissertations can be located using under the Databases - Browse by Subject area.
 For information on making your Thesis available in the Libraries, see the links to the left under "Related Pages."

 When accessing BU-Only materials from off-campus, you will be required to provide your PODS username and password for off campus access.
+You can also access the Libraries resources through the ssl connection.
 More details are available on the Libraries’ Technical Help web page.

 Materials not owned by Binghamton University Libraries and not available in full-text from our electronic databases may be obtained from other libraries using our ILLiad service.
 There is generally no charge for this service.
 Most articles are scanned and delivered electronically as a PDF file to your ILLiad account.
 You are notified by email that the item has arrived.
 Books may be picked up at the service desk you select.